Specialties

 What Perfectionism Might Feel Like

-Procrastination or avoidance when you can't guarantee perfect outcomes
+- Procrastination or avoidance when you cannot guarantee perfect outcomes

 How Therapy Helps with Perfectionism

-We examine the parts of yourself that believe perfection is necessary for safety, love, or acceptance.
-This includes understanding how these patterns developed and what they're trying to protect you from, approaching them with curiosity rather than judgment.
+We examine the parts of yourself that believe perfection is necessary for safety, love, or acceptance, understanding how these patterns developed and what they are trying to protect you from.

-Rather than trying to eliminate high standards, we focus on developing a kinder relationship with yourself that doesn't depend on perfect performance.
-This includes exploring what worth and safety might feel like when they're not tied to achievement or control.
+Rather than trying to eliminate high standards, we focus on developing a kinder relationship with yourself that does not depend on perfect performance.

 Perfectionism often leaves little room for ease, playfulness, or the natural messiness of being human.
-We practice allowing imperfection and finding satisfaction in "good enough" while exploring what it feels like to value yourself independent of productivity or performance.
+We practice allowing imperfection and finding satisfaction in good enough.

 Perfectionism often serves as a way to avoid the vulnerability of not knowing or not being in control.
-We gently practice tolerating uncertainty and the discomfort of not having everything figured out or perfectly managed.
+We gently practice tolerating uncertainty and the discomfort of not having everything figured out.

 What to Expect in Perfectionism Therapy

-1. Initial sessions focus on understanding your unique perfectionist patterns.
+Initial sessions focus on understanding your unique perfectionist patterns

 We explore how perfectionism shows up in your life, what triggers the need for perfection, and what fears or beliefs drive these patterns.
 This assessment helps us understand the specific protective functions perfectionism serves for you.

-2. Treatment involves both insight and practice to help loosen rigid patterns.
+Treatment involves both insight and practice to help loosen rigid patterns

-You'll gain understanding about how perfectionism developed while also practicing new ways of relating to mistakes, imperfection, and your own efforts.
-This might include experiments in "good enough" and exercises in self-compassion.
+You will gain understanding about how perfectionism developed while also practicing new ways of relating to mistakes, imperfection, and your own efforts, including experiments in good enough and exercises in self-compassion.

-3. Sessions explore both individual patterns and relational dynamics.
+Sessions explore both individual patterns and relational dynamics

-We examine how perfectionism affects your relationships with others and practice new ways of being in connection that don't depend on perfect performance.
-This includes exploring boundaries, asking for help, and allowing others to see your imperfections.
+We examine how perfectionism affects your relationships with others and practice new ways of being in connection that do not depend on perfect performance, including exploring boundaries and asking for help.

 Why Choose CALM Therapy for Perfectionism Work

-• Focus on internal worth rather than external performance standards.
-We don't work on setting "realistic" goals or managing perfectionist behaviors.
-Instead, we focus on developing an internal sense of worth and safety that doesn't depend on perfect achievement or control over outcomes.
+We do not work on setting realistic goals or managing perfectionist behaviors.
+Instead, we focus on developing an internal sense of worth and safety that does not depend on perfect achievement or control over outcomes.

-• Emphasis on practicing "enoughness" from the inside out.
-Rather than trying to convince you intellectually that you're enough, we create experiential opportunities to feel and embody a sense of enoughness that comes from within rather than from external validation or achievement.
+Rather than trying to convince you intellectually that you are enough, we create experiential opportunities to feel and embody a sense of enoughness that comes from within rather than external validation.

-• Private-pay model allows treatment flexibility.
-Our fee-for-service structure enables us to tailor treatment based on what you actually need, rather than what insurance protocols require.
-This means we can spend the time necessary for your unique situation, explore the deeper roots of perfectionist patterns, and adjust our methods as you develop new ways of relating to yourself.
+Our fee-for-service structure enables us to tailor treatment based on what you actually need, exploring the deeper roots of perfectionist patterns and adjusting our methods as you grow.